stonepros/stone/doc/rados/operations/stretch-mode.rst

 Stretch Clusters
 ================
-Ceph generally expects all parts of its network and overall cluster to be equally reliable, with failures randomly distributed across the CRUSH map.
+Stone generally expects all parts of its network and overall cluster to be equally reliable, with failures randomly distributed across the CRUSH map.
 So you may lose a switch that knocks out a number of OSDs, but we expect the remaining OSDs and monitors to route around that.